apache/directory-fortress-realm/REALM-CONTEXT-SETUP.md

  *Where project.version contains target version, e.g. 1.0-RC41*

-6. Add the fortress.properties file to the classpath of the Web app.
+6. Add the **fortress.properties** file to the classpath of the web app.

  Copy the fortress.properties, created during **FORTRESS_CORE_HOME** setup, to app resource folder.
  ```